jbjulia/athena/README.md

 ## Usage

-# This project can be viewed from my GitLab repositroy on NSANET (jbjulia).
+# This project can be viewed from my GitLab repository on NSANET (jbjulia).

 ## Contributing